tannerpoling/SYNTH_OF_SELF/README.md

 # *SYNTH_OF_SELF*

-An interactive media project investigating the influences of sound and visuals
+An interactive media project investigating the influence of sound and visuals
 on the ways we navigate and relate to space.
 Participants' poisiton in a room are mapped to the pitch and modulation pf synthesizers.